-identified in subparagraphs (i) and (ii) or to be taken in time of war or other emergency in international relations.
-In this way, the subparagraphs guide a Member's exercise of its rights under this provision while reserving to the Member the judgment whether particular action is necessary to protect its essential security interests.

-- b.
-The Context of Article XXI(b) Supports an Understanding of that Provision as Self-Judging - 34.
+- 34. Subparagraphs (i) to (iii) of Article XXI(b) thus reflect that Members wished to set out certain types of "essential security interests" and a temporal circumstance that Members considered could lead to action under Article XXI(b).
+A Member taking action pursuant to Article XXI(b) would consider its action to be necessary for the protection of the interests identified in subparagraphs (i) and (ii) or to be taken in time of war or other emergency in international relations.
+In this way, the subparagraphs guide a Member's exercise of its rights under this provision while reserving to the Member the judgment whether particular action is necessary to protect its essential security interests. - b.
+The Context of Article XXI(b) Supports an Understanding of that Provision as Self-Judging - 35.
 The context of Article XXI(b) also supports this understanding.
 First, the phrase "which it considers necessary" is present in Article XXI(a) and XXI(b), but not in Article XXI(c).
 The selective use of this phrase highlights that, under Article XXI(a) and XXI(b), it is the judgment of the Member that controls.
-The Panel should recognize and give meaning to such deliberate use of the phrase "which it considers" in Article XXI(b), and not reduce these words to inutility. - 35.
+The Panel should recognize and give meaning to such deliberate use of the phrase "which it considers" in Article XXI(b), and not reduce these words to inutility. - 36.
 Second, the context provided by Article XX supports the understanding that Article XXI(b) is self-judging.
 Specifically, Article XX sets out "general exceptions," and a number of subparagraphs of Article XX relate to whether an action is "necessary" for some listed objective.
-For example, Article XX(a), (b), and (d), respectively, provide exceptions for certain measures "necessary to protect public morals," "necessary to protect human, animal or plant life or health," and "necessary to secure compliance with laws or regulations which are not inconsistent with the provisions of this Agreement" (emphases added). - 36.
+For example, Article XX(a), (b), and (d), respectively, provide exceptions for certain measures "necessary to protect public morals," "necessary to protect human, animal or plant life or health," and "necessary to secure compliance with laws or regulations which are not inconsistent with the provisions of this Agreement" (emphases added). - 37.
 Unlike Article XXI(b), however, none of the Article XX subparagraphs use the phrase "which it considers" to introduce the word "necessary."
 Furthermore, Article XX includes a chapeau which subjects a measure qualifying as "necessary" to a further requirement of, essentially, non-discrimination.
-Notably, such a qualification, which requires review of a Member's action, is absent from Article XXI. - 37.
-Third, a number of provisions of the GATT 1994 and other WTO agreements refer to action that a Member "considers" appropriate or necessary, and-as in Article XXI(b)-this language signals that a particular judgment resides with that Member.
-For example, under Article 18.7 of the Agreement on Agriculture, "[a]ny Member" may bring to the attention of the Committee on Agriculture "any measure which it considers ought to have been notified by another Member."
-Similarly, Article III(5) of the General Agreement on Trade in Services
+Notably, such a qualification, which requires review of a Member's action, is absent from Article XXI.

 &lt;sup>25 US - Gasoline (AB), at 23 ("One of the corollaries of the 'general rule of interpretation' in the Vienna Convention is that interpretation must give meaning and effect to all the terms of a treaty.
 An interpreter is not free to adopt a reading that would result in reducing whole clauses or paragraphs of a treaty to redundancy or inutility.")
 Canada - Renewable Energy / Canada - Feed-in Tariff Program (AB), para.
-5.57 ("[T]he principle of effective treaty interpretation requires us to give meaning to every term of the provision.").
+5.57 ("[T]he principle of effective treaty interpretation requires us to give meaning to every term of the provision").